Women for Health (W4H) is a five year programme that aims to address the acute shortage of female health workers in five states in northern Nigeria.

 The programme is managed by Health Partners International, Save the Children and GRID Consulting Ltd. and implemented in partnership with Clinton Health Access Initiative, Mailman School of Public Health, Heilbrunn Department of Population and Family Health, Columbia University, Royal College of Midwives, Usmanu Danfodiyo University Sokoto, Bayero University Kano, and Advocacy Nigeria.

-Read more about how we’re training a new generation of midwives.
+- Read more about how we’re training a new generation of midwives in The Guardian.

 Watch the video – Living the dream to become a midwife.